hughobrien/zfs-remote-mirror/README.md

 	tmpfs   /tmp    tmpfs   rw,mode=1777    0       0
 	tmpfs   /var    tmpfs   rw      0       0

 First thing to note here, is that we're using read-only mounts.
-The RPi will not make any writes to the file-system unless we explicity mount it in read-write mode.
+The RPi will not make any writes to the file-system unless we explicitly mount it in read-write mode.
 The benefit of this, is that the system can always be reset to a stable state by switching it off and on again, and also that if it were to lose power during normal operation, it wouldn't find itself in an inconsistent state on reboot.

 We're also directing the system to use the third partition (the one we edited the crochet setup file to create) as a swap device, but the addition of '.eli' causes it to be automatically encrypted with a one-time key at boot.
 Lastly, we're going to use a memory backed file system for the system's working directories.
 This means they're cleared on every reboot, and won't end up filling up the disk if they grow too much.
 Since we've added a swap partition of about 700MB, the contents of these memory disks are easily swapped out (unlike the kernel), so we're not likely to hit memory issues.
 A good trade off I think.